Fracture (broken bone)

 How long will it take for the fracture to heal?

 Each child will heal differently - some more quickly or slowly than others.
 The length of time taken for healing depends on where the fracture is and how severe the break is.
-For example, a simple buckle fracture will need a plaster cast for two to three weeks and be almost completely healed in four weeks.
+For example, a simple buckle fracture will need a plaster cast for 2 to 3 weeks and be almost completely healed in 4 weeks.
 Children heal in about half the time it takes an adult to heal from a similar injury.
-Often fractures in bones that are growing will correct their own shape ("remodel").
+Often fractures in bones that are growing will correct their own shape ('remodel').
 This means that some degree of incorrect positioning or displacement in the fractured bones of children is all right as they will correct themselves with time.

 How can I care for my child at home?